 - Alan Mabbutt OBE, Senior member of the professional staff of the Party

-- Cllr Rory Love, Chairman of the Conservative Councillors’ Association
+- Cllr Mark Hawthorne MBE, Chairman of the Conservative Councillors’ Association

-- Robert Forman MBE WS, Chairman, Scottish Conservative Party
+- Robert Forman MBE WS, Chairman Scottish Conservative and Unionist Party

-- Byron Davies, Chairman of the Welsh Conservatives
+- Lord Davies of Gower, Chairman of the Welsh Conservatives

 - Rt Hon Lord Hunt of Wirral MBE, Chairman of the Association of Conservative Peers

-- Sir Graham Brady MP, Chairman of the 1922 Committee
+- Sir Graham Brady MP, Chairman, 1922 Committee

 - Stephen Phillips OBE, Secretary to the Board